With beautiful Wanaka as the backdrop, you’ll climb from lake level through farmland then up into the tussock tops to the 1578 m summit.

 - The weather changes rapidly in this region.
 Hypothermia is a real risk even in summer.

 - In winter the top section of the track has challenging avalanche terrain above the 1000 m mark.
 Find out more about this on the New Zealand Avalanche Advisory website or check with the Tititea/Mt Aspiring National Park Visitor Centre.

-- Toilets at beginning of the track.
+- Toilets at beginning and end of the track.

 Ensure you take:

 - a water/windproof jacket, a hat and gloves, sunscreen and wear warm, layered clothing